deluan/contentful-migrate/README.md

     -t, --access-token [access-token]  CMA token, defaults to your environment variable CONTENTFUL_MANAGEMENT_ACCESS_TOKEN if empty
-    -s, --space-id [space-id]          space id to use
+    -s, --space-id [space-id]          space id to use -e, --environment-id [env-id]      id of the environment within the space (default 'master')
 ```

 If the target space already has been init'd before, it will throw an error: